aagiss/DSND_dogbreed/README.md

 ## Project Statement <a name="statement"></a>

+In this project we try to detect humans or dogs and predict their most likelly dog breed.

 There are 3 main steps in the process
 1. Detection of Dogs in an image
 2. Detection of Humans in an image
 3. Dog Breed classification (provided that a dog or human was detected)

-Deep Learning and specifically CNNs are used for (1) and (3).
-Human detection is done using facedetection from the OpenCV library.
+Deep Learning and specifically CNNs can and are used for (1) and (3).
+Human detection can be done as face detection with traditional Computer Vision algorithms.
+Alternatively, deep learning could be used for whole human (and not just face) detection as well provided that there is a dataset available.

-ResNet50 and Xception CNNs are used for the deep learning image classification.
-Specifically for detecting dogs in images ResNet50 is run as trained for with the publically available ImageNet training set.
-This returns a category out of about 1000 possible categories for the image.
-If that category represents a dog we do assume a dog is present in the image.

-On the other hand, for dog breed classification we do not use Xception directly.
-Rather we use transfer learning.
-In other words we use a pretrained version of Xception but do replace the final dense layer (which was predicting ImageNet categories) with a different one that predicts dog breeds.
-This layer (and only this layer) is then trained on a dataset provided by Udacity.
+With recent advancments in Image Processing we did expect to have high accuracy on this task.
+Moreover, predicting a dog breed for humans is a fun part of the project thus we developed an application available to anyone online.

 ## Metrics <a name="metrics"></a>